nullqube/pyltra/README.md

 # Pyltra

+Status: Actively developed.
+Minor breaking changes may occur in 1.x.

 A simple and smooth static site generator and CMS and a Gulp-based build tool for static websites.
 This tool helps you automate tasks like HTML templating, SCSS compilation, asset optimization, and live browser reloading during development.

 ## Installation